tu-nv/drafas/README.md

    # for custom client command, see help
    python client/client.py --help
    ```
+## Network slicing
+In DRAFAS, network slicing is optional and can be created using 5G/B5G network slicing.
+For fast testing, two simple network slices can be created using helm chart from [gradiant repo](https://github.com/Gradiant/5g-charts), following the [tutorial](https://gradiant.github.io/5g-charts/open5gs-ueransim-gnb.html).
+The slice's parameters can be setup via open5GS web interface.

 ## Simulation
 For fast training and evaluation, we implemented a simulator in `simpy_env.py`.
 For training in simulator: